FMI

 • The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 (regardless of formatting and capitalization).

-This layered standard provides the capability to include additional related files, in an FMU, in a structured way.
+This layered standard provides the capability to clearly designate the roles of additional related files included in an FMU in a structured way.
 These files are described in the layered standard manifest file, which is part of the FMU archive.
+In this way, an FMU can be shipped together with related files that are helpful in understanding and correctly using the FMU in a recognizable way.

 • Inclusion of requirements, specifications, model sources, and other related files that are helpful in understanding and correctly using the FMU in a recognizable way.